Clinic News

 The Berkeleyan Interviews Professor Elisabeth Semel

 In its December 1 issue, The Berkeleyan interviewed Death Penalty Clinic Director Elisabeth Semel about the death penalty in California.
-You can read the story by following the link below:
+Read the full feature.

 International Death Penalty Lawyer Speaks at Boalt Hall